-48. There are several implications for compilers and users alike of shifting towards net income and savings which should not be overlooked.
-On may consider, addressing those issues already in the introductory chapter of the 2025 SNA.
-These are discussed below:
+47. There are several implications for compilers and users alike of shifting towards net income and savings which should not be overlooked.
+One may consider addressing those issues in the introductory chapter of the 2025 SNA.
+These are discussed below.